 Singer-songwriter of two concept art bands, Autodivine and the UK-based band Ghosts of Future Past, he has released two illustrated concept albums with linear narratives and post-punk aesthetics.

-He is the creator and content editor of the Brighton-based arts and cultural website The Streets Today, which showcases undiscovered artists and new events, as well as Museums News, a website that focuses on museum and exhibition culture.
+He is the creator and art director of Museums News, a website that focuses on museum and exhibition culture.